-1St Edition Of 'Talent Atelier' Programme Opens Horizons For Emirati Designers
+1st Edition of 'Talent Atelier' programme opens horizons for Emirati Designers

-(MENAFN- Dubai PR Network) Dubai, UAE, 5 September 2024: Dubai Culture and Arts Authority (Dubai Culture) has announced the launch of the 1st edition of 'Talent Atelier' programme, organised in collaboration with L'ÉCOLE Middle East, School of Jewelry Arts supported by Van Cleef & Arpels.
+(MENAFN- Cicero & Bernay A Communication Consultancy) Dubai, UAE, 5 September 2024: Dubai Culture and Arts Authority (Dubai Culture) has announced the launch of the 1st edition of 'Talent Atelier' programme, organised in collaboration with L’ÉCOLE Middle East, School of Jewelry Arts supported by Van Cleef & Arpels.
 Seeking to expand the horizons of creatives and talented individuals, refining their expertise in jewellery making and enriching their knowledge in this field, the programme aligns with Dubai Culture's efforts to strengthen the cultural and creative industries, reinforcing the emirate's position as a global centre for culture, an incubator for creativity, and a thriving hub for talent.

 The programme spans five weeks and includes more than 10 jewellery arts courses and workshops totalling more than 40 hours, under the guidance of professional jewelers, gemologists and art historians.
 The programme also includes visits to Al Safa Art and Design Library in Dubai to benefit from the L’ÉCOLE Middle East’s 1st offsite library corner, which contains a comprehensive collection of educational resources specialised in the art and culture of jewellery making and gemmology accessible to the general public.